Chart Color Schemes

 Mossman ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Mossman's cultural diversity was found to be below average, with 85.9% of its population being Australian citizens, born in Australia (85.7%), and speaking English only at home (90.6%).
-The predominant religion in Mossman is Christianity, comprising 49.1% of the population, compared to 42.7% across the rest of Queensland.
-In terms of ancestry, the top three groups represented in Mossman are Australian (24.6%), English (24.6%), and Australian Aboriginal (13.7%), which is significantly higher than the regional average of 5.8%.
+The predominant religion in Mossman is Christianity, accounting for 49.1% of the population, compared to 42.7% across the rest of Queensland.
+In terms of ancestry, the top three groups in Mossman are Australian (24.6%), English (24.6%), and Australian Aboriginal (13.7%), which is significantly higher than the regional average of 5.8%.

 Frequently Asked Questions - Diversity